Daniel-Warner-X/notebook-ux-review/README.md

 - [ ] Other things I haven't thought of...

 It started in Gemini Canvas and continued in Cursor.

-## Run it locally
+To run it locally...

 ## Prerequisites